shukri0c/GhostKitchen/README.md

-RUN THIS SO IT CAN RUN LOCALLY ON UR PC!
+## This is a project for the multiagent hackathon held by tokens&

+To run locally:
-docker-compose up -d
+- docker-compose up -d
-python load.py
+- python load.py